corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 By default, the bootstrapper whitelists all the contracts it finds in the unsigned CorDapp `.jar`s (`.jar` files not signed by `jarSigner` tool).
 It checks whitelisted contracts using compatibility zone constraints, and contract classes from signed `.jar`s using signature constraints.

-If you would like to prevent specific contracts from unsigned `.jar`s from being whitelisted, add their fully-qualified class name in the `exclude_whitelist.txt` file.
+If you want to prevent specific contracts from unsigned `.jar`s from being whitelisted, add their fully-qualified class name in the `exclude_whitelist.txt` file.
 Contracts in this file will use the more restrictive `HashAttachmentConstraint`, which only allows one version of a CorDapp to be used with a specific state.

 To add specific contracts from signed `.jar`s to the whitelist, add their fully-qualified class name to the `include_whitelist.txt` file.